Luke Mangan: Restaurants

 Mangan's most recent venture includes the transformation of his wine and tapas bar MOJO on Danks Street in Waterloo into the neighbourhood eatery launched in February 2018, Luke's Kitchen.

-Mangan also owns and operates Sydney CBD-based glass brasserie, which underwent a $6 million makeover in 2005 with New York architect Tony Chi heading interiors.
+Mangan operated Sydney CBD-based glass brasserie from 2004 to 2024, which underwent a $6 million makeover in 2005 with New York architect Tony Chi heading interiors.
 In February 2018, glass underwent a $1.6 million kitchen refurbishment.

+In June 2024, Carnival Corporation announced P&O Cruises Australia would be retired in March 2025, with its two remaining ships, transitioning into the Carnival Cruise Line fleet as Carnival Adventure and Carnival Encounter.
+Despite the rebranding, Mangan's signature venues, including Luke's Bar & Grill and Luke's Burgers, continue to operate onboard both ships under the new Carnival branding.

 Books

 Luke Mangan has published five books.

 Providores range

 In 2009, Mangan launched Luke Mangan Providores, a line of gourmet products that showcases the best Australian ingredients.
 The products includes spices like BBQ, Cajun, Dukkah, Za'atar, Curry and Moroccan, Extra Virgin Olive Oil and infusions like Garlic, Lemon, Lemon Myrtle and Truffle and Vinegars including Balsamic, White and Red Wine Vinegar.
 The range also includes mustards, relishes, pastes, sauces and chocolate-coated nuts.

 Virgin Australia

 Mangan took a consultancy role for Virgin Atlantic, and went on to become the Virgin Australia Business Class consulting chef, providing guests with meals during their international and domestic Virgin Australia flights.